HuangJiaLian/dailybin/README.md

 - channelNumOf: Get the channel number of an image

 - ele2anum: Change the element name in xyz file to atomic number

+- color2gray: Convert a color image into a gray scale image.